bluebirz/bluebirz.github.io/_posts/2025-08-09-try-pre-commit.md

       - id: <hook id>
 ```

-For example, I want to check my Python code.
+For example, I want to check for any vulnerabilities in my Python code.
 I can use these:

 ```yaml
 repos: